(con't from Part I)

 6. Remember to keep counting through rests.

-7. Continually keep the eyes scanning ahead so we're always ready for the next measure.
+7. Continually keep the eyes scanning ahead so you're always ready for the next measure.

 8. Don't be fazed by your mistakes, keep the time going, and get back on track.